 The IHG® Rewards Premier Credit Card (review) is phenomenal — it’s worth getting for the very good welcome bonus, and it’s worth keeping for the long-term perks.
 Not only did the IHG Premier Card recently undergo a refresh, but IHG’s overall loyalty program also underwent a refresh, and the changes are almost entirely good news.

-In this post, I wanted to look at nine reasons to apply for this $99 annual fee IHG Premier Card.
+In this post, I wanted to look at nine reasons to apply for this $99 annual fee IHG Premier Card, in particular in light of the exceptional welcome bonus on the card.
 In no particular order:

-The IHG Premier Card has a welcome bonus of 140,000 IHG points after spending $3,000 within the first three months.
+The IHG Premier Card has a welcome bonus of 140,000 IHG points plus a free night certificate (valid at a property costing up to 40,000 points) after spending $3,000 within the first three months.
 This is an excellent bonus, and on top of that, the card has a reasonable spending requirement that most people should be able to achieve.

 Anniversary free night certificate